 FIG. 8.
 Illustrations of the pin bundle degradation by using the SIMMER-V code.
 The calculation architecture is based on a TT on the left, the Hot sub-assembly at the center and the Cold-subassembly on the right (one fuel object in each sector corresponds to 16 fuel pins) ; Color code: liquid Na in blue, vapor Na in blank, wall (and intact cladding) in black, intact fuel in grey, molten cladding in light green, degraded particle fuel in pink and virtual walls in dark green.

-Regardless of which configurations were modelled (with or without power peak), the result of the SIMMER simulation shows that the wall ruptures were caused by melting of the steel; the degraded fuel particles only appears later, around 5s + 20.5 s (steady state + ULOF degradation phases).
+Regardless of which configurations were modelled (with or without power peak), the result of the SIMMER simulation shows that the wall ruptures were caused by melting of the steel; the degraded fuel particles only appears later, around 5s + 20.5 s (steady state + Na Loss-Of-Flow degradation phases).
 As a conclusion, IGR has enough power to produce severe accident sequence.

 7. Conclusion and future prospects

-The purpose of this programme is to use the experimental Impulse Graphite Reactor (IGR) to reproduce the conditions needed to simulate a severe accident involving an unprotected loss of flow (ULOF) in the two fuel assemblies in the presence of Transfer Tube.
+The purpose of this programme is to use the experimental Impulse Graphite Reactor (IGR) to reproduce the conditions needed to simulate a severe accident involving a Na Loss-Of-Flow (conditions as close as possible to a ULOF scenario) in the two fuel assemblies in the presence of Transfer Tube.
 It would therefore be possible to study the propagation of a degraded fuel from one fuel sub-assembly to a neighbouring sub-assembly and/or eventually into a mitigation device (transfer tube) whose main function is to transfer the corium into the core catcher in the event of a severe accident in a sodium-cooled fast reactor.

 Relying on the results of neutronic and thermos-hydraulic calculations, as well as on the results of the SIMMER-V severe accident studies, it was possible to demonstrate the feasibility of the SAIGA programme, i.e. that the IGR can be operated (in compliance with the safety regulations) in such a way as to provoke the degradation of SFR fuel up to failure of the wall between the fuel sub-assemblies and the transfer tube before reaching the reactor’s operating limit.